-The Redfish Forum of the DMTF develops the Redfish standard.
+DMTF's Redfish Forum develops the Redfish standard.

 DMTF is a not-for-profit association of industry members that promotes enterprise and systems management and interoperability.
-For information about the DMTF, see DMTF.
+For information about DMTF, see DMTF.

-This version supersedes version 1.15.2.
+This version supersedes version 1.16.1.
 For a list of the changes, see ANNEX A (informative) Change log.